precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 ```bash
 module load mpi/openmpi-x86_64
 ```

+(if `module` is not available, you may need to log out and in again)

 {% note %}
 In case you use the docker image of fedora, you need to install the support for environment modules first: `sudo dnf install environment-modules`